Democracy in Ghana has deepened religious freedoms – Dr. China

-An aspiring National Treasurer for the New Patriotic Party (NPP), Dr. Charles Dwamena, says democracy, as practiced in Ghana, has deepened religious freedoms in the country.
+An aspiring National Treasurer for the New Patriotic Party (NPP), Dr. Charles Dwamena, says democracy as practised in Ghana has deepened religious freedoms in the country.

 He made the statement at the 46th Annual General Council Meeting of the Kumasi Archdiocesan Catholic Youth Council held at the Christian Village, Santasi on Friday, November 5, 2021.